tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 ```

 The above DBCC IND command will return the information on the index ID 2; index IDX_LOGSTRING.
-For more information on DBCC IND, read Paul Randal’s article, “[Inside the Storage Engine: Using DBCC PAGE and DBCC IND to find out if the page splits ever roll back][4]”
+For more information on DBCC IND, read Paul Randal's article, “[Inside the Storage Engine: Using DBCC PAGE and DBCC IND to find out if the page splits ever roll back][4]”

 To read further on DBCC IND and the page types that can be returned in the results, read “[Inside the Storage Engine: The Anatomy of a page][5]”, by Paul Randal.